Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity

 \begin{conjecture*} {\rm [Whitney fibering conjecture, \cite{whitney} section 9, p.230]} Any analytic subvariety $V\subset U$ ($U$ open in $\C^n$) has a stratification such that each point $p_0\in V$ has a neighborhood $U_0$ with a semi-analytic fibration. \end{conjecture*}

-By a semi-analytic fibration Whitney meant the following (that has nothing to do with the notion of semi-analytic set introduced about the same time by \L ojasiewicz in \cite{lojasiewicz}).
+By a semi-analytic fibration Whitney meant the following (it has nothing to do with the notion of semi-analytic set introduced about the same time by \L ojasiewicz in \cite{lojasiewicz}).
 Let $p_0$ belong to a stratum $M$ and let $M_0=M\cap U_0$.
 Let $N$ be the analytic plane orthogonal to $M$ at $p_0$ and let $N_0=N\cap U_0$.
-Then Whitney requires that there exists a homeomorphism
+Then Whitney requires that there exist a homeomorphism

 complex analytic in $p$, such that $\phi (p,p_0)= p$ ($p\in M_0$) and $\phi (p_0,q) =q$ ($q\in N_0$), and preserving the strata.
-He also assumes that for each $q\in N_0$ fixed, $\phi (\cdot,q) : M_0\to U_0$ is a complex analytic embedding onto an analytic submanifold $L(q)$ called the fiber (or the leaf) at $q$, and thus $U_0$ fibers continuously into submanifolds complex analytically diffeomorphic to $M_0$.
+He also assumes that for each $q\in N_0$ fixed, $\phi (\cdot,q) : M_0\to U_0$ is a complex analytic embedding onto an analytic submanifold $L(q)$ called the fiber (or the leaf) at $q$, and thus $U_0$ is fibered continuously into submanifolds complex analytically diffeomorphic to $M_0$.
 Note that due to the existence of continuous moduli it is in general impossible to find $\phi (p,q)$ complex analytic in both variables, see \cite{whitney}.

-Whitney stated his conjecture in the context of the conditions (a) and (b) for stratifications that he introduced in \cite{whitneyannals}.
-These regularity conditions imply the topological triviality (equisingularity) along each stratum; this trivialization is obtained by the flow of "controlled" vector fields and does not imply the existence of a fibration as required in Whitney's conjecture.
-Thus Whitney conjectured the existence of a better trivialization, given by his fibration, that should moreover imply the regularity conditions.
-As Whitney claims in \cite{whitney} a semi-analytic (in his sense) fibration ensures the continuity of the tangent spaces to the leaves of the fibration and hence Whitney (a) condition for the stratification.
-This seems to be not so obvious.
+Whitney stated his conjecture in the context of his regularity conditions (a) and (b) for stratifications introduced in \cite{whitneyannals}.
+These conditions imply the topological triviality (equisingularity) along each stratum.
+This trivialization is obtained by the flow of some "controlled" vector fields and does not imply the existence of a fibration as required in Whitney's conjecture.
+Thus Whitney conjectured the existence of a better trivialization, given by his fibration, that should, moreover, imply the regularity conditions (a) and (b).
+As Whitney claims in \cite{whitney} a semi-analytic (in his sense) fibration ensures the continuity of the tangent spaces to the leaves of the fibration and hence Whitney's condition (a) for the stratification.
+This seems not to be obvious.
 We recall Whitney's argument in Subsection \ref{remark}, but to complete it we need an extra assumption.
 To have the condition (b), quoting Whitney, "one should probably require more than just the continuity of $\phi$ in the second variable".